MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-development-overview.md

 ## Have feedback?

-You can find us on the [Unity Forums](https://forum.unity.com/forums/ar-vr-xr-discussion.80/) by tagging **Microsoft** and a combination of the following tags to help us understand what plugin you're providing feedback for:
+You can find us on the [Unity Forums](https://aka.ms/unityforums) by tagging **Microsoft** and a combination of the following tags to help us understand what plugin you're providing feedback for:

 * HoloLens 2
-* WMR
+* Windows Mixed Reality
 * OpenXR
 * XRSDK
 * Legacy XR